"In all things be passionate"

 c.1967-75 Mitchum advertiser on Niagara Falls factory Zippo

-1968 Slim TRS advertiser with a very detailed "Fiddler on the roof" ticket on the back
+1968 Slim TRS 3 panel advertiser with a very detailed "Fiddler on the roof" ticket on the back

 c.
-1968, Canada release, double side logo pocket knife & guarantee paper
+1968, Canada release, double side logo pocket knife/nail file & guarantee paper

 1969, as I understand it this was a salesman'piece designed to give an idea of how much scripting it was possible to fit onto a Zippo.